scala/improvement-proposals/content/strict-equality-pattern-matching.md

 ### Specification

-The proposed solution is to not require a `CanEqual` instance during  pattern matching when:
+The proposed solution consists of two changes:
+ 1. Tweak the behaviour of pattern matching with regards to singleton `enum` `case` patterns.
+When a singleton `enum` `case` (like `Nat.Zero` in the above example) is used as a pattern, it should be considered  to have that `case`'s singleton type, not the `enum` type.
+E. g. the above `def +` currently requires a `CanEqual[Nat, Nat]`, and should require a `CanEqual[Nat.Zero.type, Nat]` in the future.
+This is already the case for `case object`s today.
+In expressions, singleton `enum` `case`s should continue to have the `enum` type, not the singleton type.
+ 1. Add a magic `given` `CanEqual[A, B]` instance that is available when either of the following is true:
- - the scrutinee's type is a `sealed` type and the pattern is a `case object` that extends the scrutinee's type, or
+    - `A` is the singleton type of a `case object`, and `B` is a supertype of `A`, and is a type that allows exhaustiveness checks
+      (e. g. a `sealed` type or a union or intersection of several `sealed` types)
- - the scrutinee's type is an `enum` type and the pattern is one of the enum's cases without a parameter list (e. g. `Nat.Z`)
+    - `A` is the singleton type of a singleton `enum` `case`, and `B` is a supertype of the corresponding `enum` type, and is a type that allows exhaustiveness checks

+These rules ensure that pattern matching against singleton patterns continues to work in all cases that I would consider sane.

 ### Compatibility